joshuarubin/teleport-job-worker/rfd/0-job-worker.md

 }
 ```

+For the purposes of testing, and as general good security practice, keys should be generated with, and certificates should be signed with, modern algorithms according to current best practices.
+A recommendable choice, when this is being written, is to use to use an ECC private key generated with the NIST P-256 curve and to use SHA256 as the signature hash algorithm.
+The P-256 curve is implemented as a constant-time algorithm in the Go standard library.
+While this recommendation is not necessarily the state of the art with regards to security, it remains a good option factoring in client compatibility as it is very broadly deployed.
+To increase security at the cost of compatibility, consider using Curve25519 instead.
+Additionally, consider using certificates with short expirations, 3 months or less, and build in automated processes to renew and deploy them before expiration.

 #### Authorization

 The subject of the client certificate (using `(*x509.Certificate).Subject.String()`) is used as a unique user identifier and is implicitly required for all requests.
 It is used for authorization such that only the user that starts a job is permitted to stop it, get its status or output.
 This way the client doesn't have to explicitly provide any other kind of identification.